increano/odzai/docs/Current focus/supabase-migration-roadmap.md

 3. All data has been migrated to PostgreSQL
 4. Application performance is equal to or better than with SQLite
 5. All legacy features continue to function as expected
 6. No UI freezes occur during normal operation
+7. Authentication is properly secured with PKCE flow and HTTP-only cookies
+8. Session management follows best practices for security and user experience